Cold Front Brings Friday Storms

 THIS WEEKEND: Temperatures continue to warm back up into the 80s with the possibility for rain and storms for Sunday.
 These will mostly be rain showers, but do not be surprised if you hear a rumble or two of thunder.

 NEXT WEEK: We continue to enjoy our temperatures in the mid to low 80s to start our 2nd week of July.
-The rain chances continue to be low.
+The rain chances continue to be low overall.

 Copyright 2021 KVLY.
 All rights reserved.